cville/conduct/README.md

 ### Every Day

 * Exercise consideration and respect in your writing, speech, and actions.
-You belong.
-So does the person next to you.
+You belong, and so does the next person.
 * Attempt collaboration before conflict.
 * Acknowledge that a code of conduct is a tool to manage inclusive events; seemingly harmless comments can be perceived very differently by others.
 * Be mindful of your surroundings and of your fellow participants.
 Alert community organizers if you notice a health/safety issue, someone in distress, or violations of this code of conduct, even if they seem inconsequential.